JakubBlaha/XtremeUpdater/README.md

   - Everything now scrolls smoothly.
   - Icon buttons in the *Game Collection* now have always a contrast color.
   - Restored dlls are now deletd from the backup directory.
+  - *Path input* now changes text color depending on whether entered path exists or not.

 **Other**
   - Added *Night Roses* theme.